dylandewey/Code-Refactor/README.md

 I changed the elements to semantic elements to make the html file easier to read and navigate.

 There was much redundancy in the .css file.
 I condensend and combined many of the elements in the style page to simplify it but still have the same results.

+I added comments in the html and the css files.